DependableSystemsLab/TensorFI/README.md

 You can now create your customized TensorFlow operations for injection, by using the built-in TensorFlow implementation, to support injection on new ML models.
 See the *Manual* for more details.

+*Using TF Keras*: A simple MLP model implemented using TF Keras module is created and tested with TensorFI.
+Try it at /Test/keras-mnist.py

 **0.Supported/Tested Platforms**